 If a student plans to be absent for parent verified reason form more than two days, please obtain an Extended Absence form from the attendance office and complete it at least 2 days prior to the start of the absences.
 The student will need to take the form to the teachers to get signatures and collect assignments.

 The Principal will send out information regarding Holt Junior High events and procedures periodically and as needed.
 These will be electronically sent through the email address provided at enrollment.
+Please sign up for the School Messenger app.

 Safety & Security